Cork (city): Places of interest

-Cork's most famous building is the church tower of Shandon, which dominates the Northside of the city.
+Cork's most famous building is the church tower of St Anne in Shandon, which dominates the Northside of the city.
 It is widely regarded as the symbol of the city.
 The North and East sides are faced in red sandstone, and the West and South sides are clad in the predominant stone of the region, white limestone.
 At the top sits a weather vane in the form of an eleven-foot salmon.
 Another site in Shandon is Skiddy's Almshouse, which was built in the 18th century to provide a home to the poorest of the city.

 Cork City Hall replaced the hall destroyed by the Black and Tans during the War of Independence in an event known as the "Burning of Cork".
 The cost of this new building was provided by the UK Government in the 1930s as a gesture of reconciliation.

 Other notable places include Elizabeth Fort, the Cork Opera House, Christ Church on South Main Street (now the Triskel Arts Centre and the original site of early Hiberno-Norse church), and St Mary's Dominican Church on Popes Quay.
 Other popular tourist attractions include the grounds of University College Cork, through which the River Lee flows, the Women's Gaol at Sunday's Well (now a heritage centre) and the English Market.
 This covered market traces its origins back to 1610, and the present building dates from 1786.

 Parks and amenity spaces include Fitzgerald's Park to the west of the city (which contains the Cork Public Museum), the angling lake known as The Lough, Bishop Lucey Park (which is centrally located and contains a portion of the old city wall) and the Marina and Atlantic Pond (an avenue and amenity near Blackrock used by joggers, runners and rowing clubs).

 Up until April 2009, there were also two large commercial breweries in the city.
 The Beamish and Crawford on South Main Street closed in April 2009 and transferred production to the Murphy's brewery in Lady's Well.
 This brewery also produces Heineken for the Irish market.
 There is also the Franciscan Well brewery, which started as an independent brewery in 1998 but has since been acquired by Coors.

 Local government and politics

-With a population of over 222,000 Cork is the second-most populous city in the State and the 16th-most populous local government area.
+With a population of over 222,000, Cork is the second-most populous city in the state and the 16th-most populous local government area.

 Under the Local Government (Ireland) Act 1898, it was made a county borough, governed by a county borough corporation.
 This was altered by the Local Government Act 2001, under each of the five county boroughs became designated as cities, governed by city councils.
 Cork City Council is a tier-1 entity of local government with the same status in law as a county council.